Yuri05/Test20/V11/README.md

 * [Importer: Cannot select " " as unit for "Fraction"](https://github.com/Open-Systems-Pharmacology/OSPSuite.Core/issues/1500)
 * [Importer should perform better when loading several datasets](https://github.com/Open-Systems-Pharmacology/OSPSuite.Core/issues/1492)
 * [Importer: "Reset mapping based on current sheet" should be a button.](https://github.com/Open-Systems-Pharmacology/OSPSuite.Core/issues/1513)

+## Notes
+* The limitation of max.
+5000 output time points per simulation was dropped.
+Now **arbitrary** number of output time points per simulation can be defined.
+This does not have influence on the simulation time but might have impact e.g. on the memory consumption or on the plotting time in charts.
+Thus if you have old projects with very high output resolution - please check it (and adjust if required) before simulationg
+* PDF reports (of simulations and building blocks) are not supported anymore.